knative/serving/test/README.md

 2. Have the `PROJECT_ID` environment variable set to a GCP project you own.

 The end-to-end tests can be run by simply executing the `e2e-tests.sh` script.

+### Running against an already existing cluster

+In order to run the end-to-end tests, make sure you have the `K8S_USER_OVERRIDE`, `K8S_CLUSTER_OVERRIDE` and `DOCKER_REPO_OVERRIDE` environment variables correctly set.

+The end-to-end tests can be run by executing `e2e-tests.sh --run-tests` in the command line.

 ## Running conformance tests